OHDSI/TheBookOfOhdsi/SqlAndR.md

 install.packages(c("SqlRender", "DatabaseConnector"))
 ```

 Both packages support a wide array of technical platforms including traditional database systems (PostgreSQL, Microsoft SQL Server, SQLite, and Oracle), parallel data warehouses (Microsoft APS, IBM Netezza, and Amazon RedShift), as well as Big Data platforms (Hadoop through Impala, and Google BigQuery).
 Both packages come with package manuals and vignettes that explore the full functionality.
-Here we describre some of the main features.
+Here we describer some of the main features.

 ## SqlRender {#SqlRender}